> Martyn Wyndham-Read > Songs > 'Ard Tack

 ; Ballad Index

-Martyn Wyndham-Read, Phyl Vinnicombe, and Peter Dickie sang 'Ard Tack in 1967 on their album Bullockies, Bushwackers & Booze.
-They commented:
+Peter Dickie sang 'Ard Tack in 1967 on Martyn Wyndham-Read's, Phyl Vinnicombe's and his album Bullockies, Bushwackers & Booze.
+He noted:

 'Ard Tack was recorded at the home of Mr. Jack Davies, a pioneer soldier-settler of the Leeton District on the Murrumbidgee.
 He says he didn't write it, but distinctly remembers being sober the day it was written.
 A song any shearer would relish, particularly on that section of the Murrumbidgee where grapes and sheep are grown side by side.